CESNET/Nemea-Detectors/smtp_spam_detector/README.md

 e-commerce boom had came many new businesses, scamming methods, and problems.
 One of them is the spam which we have to face today in enormous quantities.

-The main goal of this project is not to detect spam such as its, but to detect entities and clusters that are sending it.
+The main goal of this project is not to detect spam itself, but to detect entities and clusters that are sending it.
 All this with just a flow data analysis without interfering a network user privacy.
 This system contains two modules.
 First a static module that will autonomously decide whether the entity is a sender,